Hydrangea Care: Quick Answer First

 Watering Hydrangeas: The Most Important Skill

 The most common mistake is inconsistent watering.
-A hydrangea that dries out completely between drinks will collapse dramatically, leaves and all.
+A hydrangea that dries out completely between drinks may collapse, leaves and all.
 Then you overwater to compensate, and the roots start to suffer.
-The goal is steady, consistent moisture.
+The goal is steady moisture.

 How Often to Water

-For outdoor hydrangeas in garden beds, water deeply two to three times per week during warm months, more if your summer is particularly hot or dry.
+• Outdoor hydrangeas in garden beds: water deeply one to three times per week during warm months, depending on heat and rain.
 Penn State Extension recommends at least 1 inch of water per week for hydrangeas, and during heat waves above 90°F, that need increases significantly.
-What matters more than frequency is depth: a slow, deep soak once or twice a week beats a quick splash every day.

-For potted hydrangeas, check the soil every day or two.
+Use the soil test instead of watering by the calendar.
 Stick your finger into the soil up to the second knuckle.
-If it feels dry at that depth, it is time to water.
-If it still feels damp, give it another day.
+If it feels dry at that depth, water until moisture reaches the root zone and excess water drains out.
+If it still feels damp, wait another day.

 Wilting Does Not Always Mean Thirst

-If the wilting persists into the morning and the soil is dry, then yes: water her, deeply and thoroughly.
+If the wilting persists into the morning and the soil is dry, then yes: water it deeply and thoroughly.

 Soil and pH: The Secret Behind Blue and Pink Flowers